Manual Background Estimation

 • specrespfile is the name of the output RMF response file to be used for particle backgrounds (not your source)

 niscorpspectmod will produce an estimated background model script.
-Please not that the output is an XSPEC script and not a background file.
-This script can still be used within XSPEC.
+Please note that the output is an XSPEC script and not a background file.
+This script will be used within XSPEC.

 Load SCORPEON Background Model Into XSPEC